 Unable to challenge the Soviets, Finland had to limit its sovereignty and self-censor, which many in the West saw as compromising its democracy.
 Such viewpoints can be shown through the origins of this label and Western reactions to the Finnish response to the stern note in the Night Frost Crisis.
 "Finlandization" had its origins in 1960's West Germany by conservative political scientist Ernst B. Haas to categorize the nation as separate yet similar to the communist puppet states of the Eastern Bloc.
-Conservatives in 1960's West Germany were often unabashedly Soviethating,17 meaning that such a characterization of Soviet alignment was meant as an insult.
+Conservatives in 1960's West Germany were often unabashedly Soviethating, meaning that such a characterization of Soviet alignment was meant as an insult.
 To Haas and many like him, Soviet alignment was a clear sign of weakness, for no state powerful or smart enough would allow themselves to be aligned with the Soviets.
-This could only mean one thing: Finland was too weak to align themselves to Finnish desires.18 Beyond a perception of an acquiescence of foreign policy, Finland was also thought of as having compromised its democratic ideals in its appeasement.
-A particular point was Finnish self-censorship of their own citizens, something very contradictory to western ideals.19 This contradiction was highlighted in Finland, which was forced to prevent any anti-Soviet activity in their own borders under the 1948 treaty, forcing them to engage in such actions as suspending a Lutheran priest for calling the Soviet flag a red rag.20 To Americans, this forced control made it seem like Finland was a democracy under Soviet influence, which, combined with anti-Soviet ideologies during the Cold War, caused a viewpoint of Finland being a minion of the Soviets about to fall to communism.
+This could only mean one thing: Finland was too weak to align themselves to Finnish desires.
+18 Beyond a perception of an acquiescence of foreign policy, Finland was also thought of as having compromised its democratic ideals in its appearement.
+A particular point was Finnish self-censorship of their own citizens, something very contradictory to western ideals.
+19 This contradiction was highlighted in Finland, which was forced to prevent any anti-Soviet activity in their own borders under the 1948 treaty, forcing them to engage in such

-17Vares, "The Western Powers and Finland During the Cold War," Arhivele Totalitarismului: 7-9.
+&lt;sup>17Vares, "The Western Powers and Finland During the Cold War," Arhivele Totalitarismului: 7-9.

-18 "Finland Will Go as Far Right as Moscow Allows," The Observer, Guardian Media Group Limited, 1983, Keston Center Archives, Box 44, Folder Nine, Waco, TX.
-19 The First Amendment of the American Constitution states that the freedom of speech shall not be abridged.
+&lt;sup>18 "Finland Will Go as Far Right as Moscow Allows," The Observer, Guardian Media Group Limited, 1983, Keston Center Archives, Box 44, Folder Nine, Waco, TX.

+&lt;sup>19 The First Amendment of the American Constitution states that the freedom of speech shall not be abridged.